Dissociated Voices, Graz 2000 (Original source foto by J. Klammer, edited by B. Gal)

 ...

-Gromoga Art Space - December 1999
+Gromoga Art Space; December 1999

 Sound installation / CD-Presentation of bestimmung new york

-December 1999, Gromoga Art Space, Vienna
+Gromoga Art Space, Vienna

-Werkstadt Graz - May/June 2000
+Werkstadt Graz; May - June 2000

-Solo exhibition at Werkstadt Graz, Graz
+Solo exhibition at Werkstadt Graz, Graz; May 31 till June 25, 2000

-Opening in conjunction with the V:NM-Festival 2000, Graz
+In conjunction with the V:NM-Festival 2000, Graz

 ...